jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab11.md

 The main advantages for ```m_axi``` interfaces are listed below:

-* The interface has a separate and independent read and write channels
+* The interface has separate and independent read and write channels

-* It supports burst-based accesses with potential performance of ~17 GBps
+* It supports burst-based accesses with a potential performance of ~17 GBps

 * It provides support for outstanding transactions

-* It can include cache to improve performance as indicated by the [CACHE](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-cache) pragma or directive.
+* It can include a cache to improve performance as indicated by the [CACHE](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-cache) pragma or directive.

 You can use an AXI4 master interface on array or pointer/reference arguments, which Vitis HLS implements in one of the following modes: